fengxia41103/myblog/content/thoughts/2nd child.md

 Second, when talking about policy to **encourage birth**, it is inevitably leading to a social view of some group being preferred to others.
-If, as one of the expert said "for example, letting coastal residents to...", it is nothing but a one step away from what we have all learned in class, in TV, in any book of WWII, that "Jewish people are inferior to.. thus..." &larr; you know what this is!?
+If, as one of the expert said "for example, letting coastal residents to..." (essentially enjoying a previlege of a kind), it is nothing but a one step away from what we have all learned in class, in TV, in any book of WWII, that "<blank> people are inferior race... thus..." &larr; you know what this is!?
 This is fascism, is racial discrimination, and can only be ended with war, with terrible social and human cost. **How can anyone in today's civilization say such a thing without feeling shame!!??** geeee.... if only these people take a step back and read what I have just said, they will realize how terrible himself/herself has just sounded!

 # self-conflicting